buonzz/cli-workspace/README.md

-# Docker Workspace
+# Docker CLI Workspace

+You can use this container to use commonly used cli tools without installing them in your machine

+useful for:

+* ensuring a consistent workflow across all team that is using different OS (Mac, Linux, Windows etc)
+* quickly install all the tools you need by executing a single command (all you need is to have the docker engine installed)
-Use this container to fetch the composer and npm dependencies of an app you are working on.
-It also have common clients installed such as mysql, redis etc. So that you can inspect the stack or whatever other containers that you need to access.
+* fetch the dependencies of an app you are working on.

 ## Softwares Installed